 Rent-to-Own vs. Seller Financing

-Although rent to own is very different from seller financing, there are some similarities.
-In either case, the buyer might make payments to the seller until the buyer gets a loan from somewhere else (typically the buyer will apply for a loan with a bank or mortgage lender).
-During this time, the buyer is ideally working on building credit so that he can qualify for a loan.
+Although rent-to-own differs from seller financing, there are some things the two have in common.
+In either case, the buyer might make payments to the seller until the buyer takes out a loan from a bank.
+In most cases, the buyer will apply for a loan with a bank or mortgage lender.
+During this time, the buyer should be working on building good credit in order to qualify for a loan.

 Both of these methods of buying a home offer options for those with poor credit to move into a home without waiting for a bank's mortgage approval.
 Again, the main difference has to do with when ownership officially transfers.

 The timing of a change in ownership is vital because each party carries different risks, depending on whether they own the property.
 For instance, in a rent-to-own deal, buyers take the risk that the owner will fail to make mortgage payments and lose the property through foreclosure.
 If this were to happen, buyers might have been better off with seller financing or buying the home with a traditional loan.
 Buyers also run the risk of the deal falling apart if they can't make monthly payments.

 Other risks that buyers may assume in rent-to-own situations happen when the seller isn't actually the true owner or fails to make promised repairs upon sale.
 There's also the possibility that you'll end up more in fees or higher monthly payments than if you simply rented a place while saving up for a traditional down payment.

 With the examples above, you might assume that it's always better to be the owner of the home, but owners also take on substantial risks.
 Sellers have a great deal at stake when they offer owner financing.
 If the buyer doesn't pay (or can't get a loan), the seller may need to foreclose on the home.
 That means paying legal fees and evicting the buyer, not to mention finding another buyer.
 All of these activities consume your time, energy, and money.